rolo298github/first-custom-theme/README.md

 ##Installing Theme
 Install custom theme directly through the Brackets program.
-Look for the theme file name *Rolando Zabala II's Dark Theme* under the *Themes Tab* inside the *Extension Manager*.
+Look for the file named **Rolando Zabala II's Dark Theme** under the *Themes Tab* inside the *Extension Manager*.

 Or